 |Botswana General Certificate of Secondary Education Examination (BGCSE) / Cambridge Overseas School Certificate||Considered for a foundation certificate at Nottingham Trent International College (NTIC)|

-2:1 and first class degrees can be considered for postgraduate study
+2:1 and first class degrees (minimum of 5 or 6 years) can be considered for postgraduate study

 Please note that these entry requirements are guidelines only.
 If you have questions about your qualification and it is not listed here, please contact us.